awkwardalpacas/Glamorous-Gerbils/README.md

 - Restaurants provided in the "Report Wait Times" feature are the five closest to the center of the map
 - 12,000 test data reports over 20 restaurants generated for demonstration purposes
 - NomNow2.0 integrates with Tropo API.
 This calls a restaurant, records a response, transcribes the response, parses the wait time integer, and stores the information as a new report in the database.
+- User can view a popup graph of historical wait times for any given hour for an individual restaurant.
+An algorithm parses when past wait times were reported and averages the reported times for each hour.
+Highcharts was used to generate the graph based on these results.

 Contributors